rrkulkarni108/COVID-DeathCounts-State-Age-Sex-Independence/README.md

 Analysis of the independence of the variables Age and Sex regarding death as a result of COVID-19 has broader implications on whether age matters for how at risk a person is of dying from COVID-19, for a given sex, and whether sex matters for how at risk a person is of dying from COVID-19 for a given age

-# Source:
+### Source:
-Provisional Data on COVID-19 retrieved from CDC at https://www.cdc.gov/nchs/nvss/vsrr/covid19/index.htm
+ COVIDB.csv Data from CDC Provisional Death Counts by State: